Frequently Asked Questions

 What do I need to get a quote?

-In order to receive a quote, please submit a completed Employer Application & Certification Form along with a completed Census Form.
+In order to receive a quote, please submit a completed Employer Application & Certification Form (available as an online form or PDF) along with a completed Census Form.
 The Census Form can also be submitted as an Excel file.

 Requests can be sent to Client Services or via fax to 1-877-222-3198.